jacc-cyc/go-http-webserver/README.md

 2. 'docker run --rm -p 8080:8080 test-server'

 <h1>How to use?</h1>
-There are 3 endpoints in httpwebserver.go, including "/", "/list", "/add" and below is how to query the endpoints with `curl`: <br>
+<p>There are 3 endpoints in httpwebserver.go, including "/", "/list", "/add"
+and below is how to query the endpoints with `curl`: </p>

 <ul>
   <li> "/", with func homePage